dwitry/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 ### Queries that require type information

-There are no functions or predicates to get the type of object in Gremlin.
+There are no functions or tokens to get the type of object in Gremlin.
 However, depending on the type of object, Gremlin steps required to achieve certain functionality might be different.
 For example, when accessing an element by index:

 ```cypher
 WITH $p AS unknown